|Policies > Preparation of Thesis or Dissertation

 Before preparing the thesis or dissertation, the student should obtain a copy of the guide for the preparation and submission of theses and dissertations from the appropriate college office.

-Electronic Submission of Thesis or Dissertation
+Binding and Distribution of Thesis or Dissertation

 The original and two copies of the approved thesis or dissertation should be submitted to the appropriate college office for binding as early as possible, but no later than the deadline specified in the academic calendar.
 Students who fail to meet these deadlines may be required to refile applications for graduation for a subsequent semester.

 The original and one copy of the thesis or dissertation are retained by the M. D. Anderson library for public access, and one copy goes to the student’s major department.
 The college will send a copy of the Certification of Submission of Thesis/Dissertation form to the student’s department chair.
 Binding fees for theses and dissertations vary.
 Graduate students should check with the dean of the college for specific procedures and requirements.

 A microfilming fee is required in addition to the binding fee.
 This fee-the cost of microfilming plus a $5 administrative charge-will provide for microfilming the complete thesis or dissertation and publishing an abstract of 350 words or less.

 A University Microfilms Agreement form must be completed by the student at the time the thesis or dissertation is presented to the college.
 An extra copy of the abstract and abstract title page must be furnished with the agreement.